thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 finding a feasible solution.
 Consistent specification of constraints and FIX values is the responsibility of the ODOP:Spring user.

-The constraints of spring design:
-The constraints used by ODOP:Spring are described in the documentation sections titled NAMES and SPRING CONSTRAINTS.
-The discussion in the section named SPRING CONSTRAINTS is common with the tutorial section covering constraints.
-It is recommended that new users take the time to work through the tutorial.
-Because it is somewhat interactive and has the ODOP:Spring program available to illustrate various points, it is a better learning tool than simply reading the manual.

-By specifying appropriate values for each of the constraints, we can have ODOP:Spring design a spring that meets our objectives.

-Allowable stresses and Factor of Safety
+**Allowable stresses and Factor of Safety**
 ODOP:Spring can use a table of material properties to determine permissible stress levels for various commonly used spring materials.
-This process is described in greater detail in the documentation section titled MATERIALS.
-The table of material properties contains values for tensile strength at two wire diameters, (.010 inch and .400 inch) plus conversion factors to produce estimates of allowable stresses for both static and cyclic (endurance) applications.
-The allowable shear stresses (STRESS\_LIM\_ENDUR and STRESS\_LIM\_STAT) are calculated from the tabulated values of tensile strength and conversion factors (%\_TENSILE\_ENDUR and %\_TENSILE\_STAT) for each new wire diameter.
+This process is described in greater detail in the section below titled MATERIALS.
+The included table of material properties contains values for tensile strength at two wire diameters, (.010 inch and .400 inch) plus conversion factors to produce estimates of allowable stresses for both static and cyclic (endurance) applications.
+The allowable shear stresses (STRESS\_LIM\_ENDUR and STRESS\_LIM\_STAT) are calculated from the tabulated values of tensile strength and the conversion factors (%\_TENSILE\_ENDUR and %\_TENSILE\_STAT) for each new wire diameter.

 Because allowable stresses change for each new wire diameter considered,